wrabit/django-cotton/README.md

 ### Increase Re-usability with `{{ attrs }}`

 `{{ attrs }}` is a special variable that contains all the attributes passed to the component in an key="value" format.
-This is useful when you want to pass all attributes to a child element.
+This is useful when you want to pass all attributes to a child element without having to explicitly define them in the component template.
 For example, you have inputs that can have any number of attributes defined:

 ```html
 <!-- cotton/input.html -->